Ivo-Balbaert/The_Way_to_Jai/book/30_Integrated_build_system.md

 if Build is in the default jai/modules folder, or
 `jai main.jai -- import_dir "d:/Jai/my_modules" meta Build`
 if Build is in a dedicated _d:/Jai/my_modules_.
-(--- instead of -- are also allowed)
+(--- instead of -- are also allowed.
+The compiler now accepts either -- or --- as the delimiter of hardcoded compiler arguments.)
 ## 30.6 Intercepting the compiler message loop
 As developer you can access the workings of the compiler through the compiler message loop.